icod6/house_price_prediction/docs/README.md

 ## Usage
+    execute model with command:
+    python model.py

     Run the Flask application with command:
     python app.py

     Open browser and go to http://127.0.0.1:5000/.

-    - Fill out the form with the desired features (Total Bedrooms, Total bathrooms, Longitude, Latitude).
+    - Fill out the form with the desired features (Number of Bedrooms, Number of bathrooms, Ara in sqft, Longitude, Latitude).

     - Submit the form to get the predicted house price.